dborup/vox-recorder/README.md

 # vox-recorder

 Voice activated audio recorder intended for scanner radio use.
 Record starts when audio level is higher than threshold and records end after 5 seconds of silence.
+Execution Flow: When executed, the script prompts the user to select an audio device for recording.
+It then continuously monitors for voice activity, recording each event as a separate file until the script is terminated.

 ## Depencies
 python3